secretzer0/review/Human_Resources_Security_and_Governance_Policy.md

 ## 16. Appendices

-### Appendix A: Code of Conduct Acknowledgment Form Code of Conduct Acknowledgment Form
+### Appendix A: Code of Conduct Acknowledgment Form

 I acknowledge that I have read and understood the OversiteAI Code of Conduct and Human Resources Security and Governance Policy.
 I agree to comply with all provisions contained herein and understand that violation may result in disciplinary action up to and including termination.